-There are many points of interest scattered across the wood of Vincennes.
+There are many interesting parts of the Wood of Vincennes that children will enjoy.
 Its most notable monument is the Chateau de Vincennes, a towering example of medieval military architecture which is open daily.

-The Wood of Vincennes offers a lot of suitable and fun activities for kids such as pony rides, boat hire, and cycling.
+The Wood of Vincennes offers a lot of fun activities for kids on your Paris vacation such as pony rides, boat rentals, and cycling.
 You can tour Lake Daumesnil which has 2 islands (Bercy and Reuilly) which are connected by a bridge.

-To get to the wood you can easily find the entrance to the park which is marked by the unmissable Golden Gate.
-The nearest metro station is also known as the Golden Gate and is not far from the actual gate.
+To get to the wood, you can easily find the entrance to the park which is marked by the unmissable Golden Gate.
+The nearest metro station is called the Golden Gate and is not far from the entrance.

 See Related: Best Travel Makeup Kits